-It aims to create:
+The CDT aims to create:

-- A sustainable and internationally outstanding centre for research training in the application of AI to the early detection, diagnosis, treatment and care of cancer;
+- A sustainable and internationally outstanding Centre for research training in the application of AI to the early detection, diagnosis, treatment and care of cancer;

 - A research training environment with exemplary adherence to principals of equality, diversity and inclusion, targeting a 50-50 ratio of female to male graduates drawn from a broad range of health and STEM backgrounds;

-- National leadership in the development of software systems for ensuring security and privacy in the use of health-related data and compute-intensive algorithms in the cloud;
+- National leadership in the development of software systems for ensuring security and privacy in the use of health-related data and compute- intensive algorithms in the cloud;

 - Graduates who embody a culture of innovation and world class leadership, ensuring the UK remains at the forefront in health research, provision and commercial innovation;

 - Seeding of larger research collaborations with industry, the public sector and international university partners of the CDT;

 - Collaborative exploitation of new research ideas arising from the CDT in conjunction with industry partners, and technology transfer agencies.